Somalia struggles after worst flooding in recent history

 “This is a catastrophic situation,” Mayor Safiyo Sheikh Ali said.
 President Mohamed Abdullahi Mohamed, who visited the town and waded through submerged areas, called the devastation “beyond our capacity” and pleaded for more help from aid groups.

-With no proper emergency response plan for natural disasters, local rescuers used rickety wooden dhows to reach trapped people while helicopters provided by the United Nations plucked people from rooftops.
+With no proper emergency response plan for natural disasters, local rescuers used rickety wooden dhows to reach trapped people while helicopters provided by the U.N. plucked people from rooftops.
 African Union and Somali forces have joined the rescue operations and the Somali government airlifted food.

-“Many people are still trapped in their submerged houses and we have no capacity and enough equipment to cover all areas,” said Abdirashakur Ahmed, a local official helping to coordinate rescue operations.
+“Many people are still trapped in their submerged houses and we have no capacity and (not) enough equipment to cover all areas,” said Abdirashakur Ahmed, a local official helping to coordinate rescue operations.
 Hundreds are thought to still be stuck.

 With more heavy rains and flash flooding expected, officials warned thousands of displaced people against returning too quickly to their homes.